srirajan/stemworkshop/README.md

  - Notepad or an editor

- - Everything else should be provided by the lab setup (Putty, brownser)
+ - Everything else should be provided by the lab setup (Putty, browser)

 ### Cloud Setup